St Catherine's Court: History

 In 1984, actress Jane Seymour bought the house with her then husband David Flynn for £350,000.
 After spending £3 million on refurbishments, they undertook renovation of the house.
 They brought purchased furniture from Littlecote House, owned by Sir Seton Wills, as he was selling his house and there was little furniture at St Catherine's.
 Seymour spent summers at the house.
 After her divorce from Flynn and marriage to American film producer James Keach, Seymour rented out the manor as a film set, recording studio and latterly country house estate/hotel for corporate events and weddings.
 The English band The Cure recorded their album Wild Mood Swings there in 1994 and 1995.
 The band came back in the autumn of 1998 to record most of their 2000 album Bloodflowers.
 Radiohead recorded most of their 1997 album OK Computer there.
 New Order also recorded part of their 2005 album Waiting for the Sirens' Call and the unreleased 2013 track Lost Sirens at St Catherine's Court.
 The property was also rented by Robbie Williams, as seen in the first episode of MTV Cribs.
 In May 2007, Seymour was granted a 24-hour alcohol and entertainment licence under new UK regulations, by Bath and North East Somerset council.
 Neighbours complained that the access lane was too narrow and the noise excessive.
 Seymour won the court battle, but sold the house in November 2007 to an unknown buyer.
 In 2009, a planning application for a two-storey extension, including a swimming pool was submitted to the local council.
 This was on the site of a previous orchard from which the trees were transplanted.
-The house is now available for catered rental and weddings.
+In the 2020s house was made available for catered rental and weddings and was advertised for sale in 2025 with an asking price of £12.5 million.